-- 4.5 In order to provide data in a format which meets the requirements of a large portion of clients, LaSalle has elected to adopt the UKs Pension and Lifetime Saving Association Carbon Emission Template (for real assets).
-If follows that the emissions data is presented by scopes 1 & 2 as well as scopes 1, 2 & 3; each of which are presented as a location-based intensity. - 4.6 WACI The Weighted Average Carbon Intensity metric was developed with the intention to allow comparison of different asset classes, particularly for energy intense industries.
+- 4.9 In order to provide data in a format which meets the requirements of a large portion of clients, LaSalle has elected to adopt the UKs Pension and Lifetime Saving Association Carbon Emission Template (for real assets).
+If follows that the emissions data is presented by scopes 1 & 2 as well as scopes 1, 2 & 3; each of which are presented as a location-based intensity. - 4.10 WACI The Weighted Average Carbon Intensity metric was developed with the intention to allow comparison of different asset classes, particularly for energy intense industries.
 Real estate practitioners have flagged that this does not allow for the size of a building, nor the rental income, and raised concerns it may not be the most appropriate measure for Real Estate.
 Whilst carbon metrics are evolving and maturing, LaSalle will continue to monitor the suitability of this metric, but currently does not apply WACI to its real estate assets.
-It should also be noted that this metric does not align with metrics employed for building regulation compliance, which is a transition risk. - 4.7 It is noted that water and waste metrics are not able to be reliably or fully measured across the portfolio of assets managed by LaSalle (UK) and which are in scope for this report.
-LaSalle is in process defining a global methodology for calculating emissions, including estimates, based on PCAF.
+It should also be noted that this metric does not align with metrics employed for building regulation compliance, which is a transition risk.

+4.11 It is noted that water and waste metrics are not able to be reliably or fully measured across the portfolio of assets managed by LaSalle (UK) and which are in scope for this report.
+LaSalle recently completed a process of defining a global methodology for calculating emissions, including estimates, based on PCAF for our 2023 data.
+This data was not available for 2024 at the time of publication.